 If you don't have any ideas, it's recommended to ask the team.
 I've found most individuals have a list of things they'd love to get to one day, and would likely be thrilled to have you address them.
 You may even consolidate multiple individuals' private lists into a list that anyone on the team can grab from or use to recall when their time comes.

 If you must do something critical, or are brought something critical from outside your team, note it to discuss during retro, and attempt to grab another member of the team to pair on the issue, addressing it while simultaneously transferring knowledge.
-If brought directly to you, this may be a good time to note it, allowing you to address your team's APIs for the rest of the organization to communicate to the team.
+If brought directly to you from outside the team, this may be a good time to note it, allowing you to address your team's APIs for the rest of the organization to communicate to the team.

 So far it's been a great opportunity for folks to take the time to introspect about their work, learn something new technically, or about the domain, and for the team to discover painful single points of failure.
 This last one was particularly important, as it moved us the realization that one powerful tool when there is an individual that is currently a single point of failure on the team from a technical or domain perspective is to use the following week's Vacation Simulator to have the vacationer pair with the previous vacationer in order to better and more quickly address the issue.
 It also gives you some excellent concrete issues to discuss and address during retro to continually improve as a team.